allthingslinux/atlas/README.md

 ```

 ```
-./output/host/bin/sunxi-fel -p spiflash-write 0 output/images/spiflash.bin # write the image to the flash drive
+./output/host/bin/sunxi-fel -p spiflash-write 0 output/images/spiflash.bin # write the image to the flash drive, make sure the keychain is in FEL mode
 ```

-## info about fel
+## How to enter FEL mode
 by default holding the reset button when plugging it in will put it into fel mode
 if you already wrote and cant access serial though, use a jumper to short these pins on the flash chip (button may be there in later revisions)
 i just use like one of those breadboard jumper wires (the little small ones with a like black plastic thing, but the round ones) and hold them like pincers on the pins while plugging it in
+in newer versions this should just be a button on the back of the keychain
 ![alt text](image.png)

+## Serial
+You can connect to the keychain using a serial connection.
+After waiting a few seconds for the bootloader to load, you can connect using a serial terminal program.
+Personally I use `tio`, minicom has issues with text blinking (might be fixable with some settings).

 ## license
 Subject to the below exceptions, code is released under the GNU General Public License, version 3 or (at your option) any later version.